szabgab/dancer-spa-book-source/manuscript/css.md

 needs to be loaded only once anyway.

 There is also a drawback in having a separate CSS file and allowing the browser to cache it.
-If you update the CSS file you'll need to find a way to force all the vistors to load the new version of the CSS file or they will keep seeing the outdated style.
+If you update the CSS file you'll need to find a way to force all the visitors to load the new version of the CSS file or they will keep seeing the outdated style.

 This is also a problem during development when you keep changing the CSS file and you'd like to see the results immediately.